-The Viking Kvasir offers a library filled with a huge selection of books you can check out, two computers for catching up on your emails and such, and 24-hour coffee/tea/hot chocolate service with cookies and pastries.
+The Viking Kvasir offers a library filled with a huge selection of books you can check out, two computers for catching up on your emails and such, and a 24-hour coffee/tea/hot chocolate service with cookies and pastries.

 The top level of the Viking Kvasirship is the dedicated Sun Deck, offering 360-degree views.
 This is where we watched the scenic cruising from, played shuffleboard and enjoyed the putting greens, and admired Viking’s beautiful organic herb garden.
 With lounge chairs and plenty of seating groups to choose from, this is the perfect place to visit with friends, enjoy a cocktail, read a book, or take a nap.
 A walking track allows for some onboard exercise.
-For inclement weather, a retractable covering goes over part of the deck, rendering it still useful.
+For inclement weather, a retractable covering goes over part of the deck, rendering it still functional.

 Lots of activity takes place in the Viking Lounge & Bar.
-Not only will this be your place to get your alcohol beverages outside of mealtimes, but also where lectures are held, games, entertainment, and scenic cruising from indoors.
+Not only will this be your place to get your alcoholic beverages outside of mealtimes, but also where lectures are held, games, entertainment, and scenic cruising from indoors.
 The floor to ceiling glass doors and windows make it a perfect way to enjoy the scenery without braving the elements should the weather be unfavorable.